jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 Of course, I have considered the Logitech MX Vertical, but the price is so high and its features so standard that unless I get it at most at the third of its price, I will never buy it.

-I have considered the Microsoft Sculpt Ergonomic mouse but ~~I do not want to support Microsoft~~ I am worried that the mouse will be too small for my hands.
+I have considered the Microsoft Sculpt Ergonomic mouse, but ~~I do not want to support Microsoft~~ I am worried that the mouse will be too small for my hands.

 Kensington trackpads look awesome but are way beyond my current budget.
 Maybe sometime.